-Hypervisor, also known as a virtual machine monitor, is a process that creates and runs virtual machines (VMs).
+A hypervisor, also known as a virtual machine monitor, is a process that creates and runs virtual machines (VMs).
 A hypervisor allows one host computer to support multiple guest VMs by virtually sharing its resources, like memory and processing.
-Hypervisors make it possible to use more of a system’s available resources, and provide greater IT mobility, since the guest VMs are independent of the host hardware.
-This means they can be easily moved between different servers.

 Generally, there are two types of hypervisors.
 Type 1 hypervisors, called “bare metal,” run directly on the host’s hardware.
 Type 2 hypervisors, called “hosted,” run as a software layer on an operating system, like other computer programs.